A comprehensive spatial-temporal infection model: Applications

 A related quantity is the length of the epidemic, here approximated by

 where $r_e=0.99 r_\infty$, and $r_\infty$ is the solution of (\ref{eq:rinfty}).
 Results are shown in Figure \ref{fig02}.
-The dependence of $t_\infty$ on $R_0 (\rho,0)$ is monotonically decreasing, with smaller values of $R_0 (\rho,0)$ (and lower infection levels) resulting into a longer duration, as long as 30 in dimensionless time (corresponding roughly to 15 months) or longer.
+We note that the dependence of $t_\infty$ on $R_0 (\rho,0)$ is monotonically decreasing, with smaller values of $R_0 (\rho,0)$ (and lower infection levels) resulting into a longer duration, as long as 30, in dimensionless time, corresponding roughly to 15 months or longer.
 A more typical duration, but with higher infection rates, is about 12 dimensionless time units (6 months).
-The fact that the epidemic is higher at smaller values of $R_0$ is counter-intuitive, and calls for the need to educate the public that epidemics on the border of being under control will last longer.
+The fact that the epidemic lasts longer at smaller values of $R_0$ is counter-intuitive, and calls for the need to educate the public that epidemics on the border of being under control will last longer than intuitively expected.

+Plotted in Figure \ref{fig02} is also the maximum in the infected fraction, $i_{\rm max}$, which is an increasing function of $R_0 (\rho,0)$, as expected.
+Equation (\ref{eq:i2}) shows that the maximum is reached when $R_0 (\rho,r^*) s^*=1$, where superscript * corresponds to the values at that point.

+Of importance is the concept of {\it herd immunity}, denoted here by $h = r_\infty$, and defined as the asymptotic value of the recovered individuals, $r_\infty$, based on a given value of $R_0(\rho,0)$.
+It is the solution of the equation

+Results are shown in Figure \ref{fig02}.
+We note that $h$ is an increasing function of $R_0 (\rho,0)$ (with $h \rightarrow i_0$ as $R_0 (\rho,0) \rightarrow 0$).
+Also plotted in the same figure is the herd immunity calculated under the SIR assumption of a constant $R_0 = R_0 (\rho,0)$.
+The corresponding values are significantly higher, even for relatively mild rates of infection.
+It is important to realize that herd immunity has the commonly accepted interpretation, if and only if the corresponding value of $R_0$ that resulted in the arresting of the contagion is maintained at long times.
+Otherwise, and if behavioral changes cause $R_0$ to increase, following an erroneous understanding of herd immunity, then contagion will commence again (e.g. second or third waves, etc).
+We can explain this further in terms of the stability of the asymptotic state.